isontheline/vscode-sysmon/README.md

 - Support show cpu load, loadavg, network speed, memory usage and uptime
 - Support custom display format, order and priority
 - Support copy ip to clipboard
-- Support change loacation and refresh interval
+- Support change position and refresh interval

 ## Extension Settings
 You can visit this extension page in vscode to see detail